 Body image is basically the subjective image we have of our own bodies.
-Our body image can be either positive or negative.
-Unfortunately, it is often negative!
 Though people of any gender can suffer from dissatisfaction with body image and the way their bodies look, it is still more common in folks who are women identified.
 Sadly, this is by societal design.

 Negative feelings centered around body image can deeply affect our relationships, happiness, and how easily we move through our day to day lives.

 Remember that life is short, and no matter where you are in years, you’ve got a lot of living ahead!
 And, to live in a body means that we are vulnerable to things out of our control – aging, illness, and even wish-they-were-different genetics.

 It’s hard to live your one wild and precious life (thank you Mary Oliver) if you are filled with shame and self-loathing about the body that is along with you for the glorious ride.
 We’ll help you learn how to make peace with the body you’re in.

 You are no less valuable at a size 16 than a size 4.
 You are no less valuable as a 32 A than a 32 C.” –Mary Lambert

 - the preoccupation of your size, shape, weight, and appearance

 - feelings of anxiety, shame or self-consciousness about your body